NEW ZEALAND

 I focus on the memory

-of how the canoe used to be,
+of how the craft used to be,

 an albatross of the sea,